Art

-"My unique creative perspective has evolved over 50 years of immersive fieldwork to remote communities across the African continent.
+"My unique creative perspective has evolved over 50 years of self-funded immersive fieldwork to remote communities across the African continent.

-My career has involved a series of ‘deep dives’ to remote places inhabited by communities living traditional, self-sustaining, lifestyles, including the Richtersveld Nama, the Himba in Namibia and many communities, in East Africa’s Omo Valley.
-My art accesses material that is entirely from my own photographic archives and first hand experiences and observations, involving countless field trips.
-I've used a multi-disciplinary creative approach i.e. painting, bronze, monumental sculptures in stone, wood, steel and glass, and charcoal drawings.
+My career has involved a series of ‘deep dives’ to remote places inhabited by communities, including the Richtersveld Nama, the Himba in Namibia and many communities, in East Africa’s Omo Valley.
+My art accesses material that is entirely from my own photographic documenting and first hand experiences and observations, involving countless field trips.

 If we had to allocate an appropriate natural emblem for Slingsby’s 50-year creative odyssey it would be a river, at times ebbing or meandering, but mostly swelling in rapid, tumbling torrents that slice through hills and mountains, its currents sweeping up silt, stone and gravel and offloading them along the riverbeds.
 And there are two rivers that form the principal tributaries of Slingsby's trajectory.